 Frankly, I share those same sentiments with preschool and kindergarten teachers.

-After my time at this incredible grade level, I am heading into the world of 4th grade!
+After my time teaching at this incredible grade level, I am heading into the world of 4th grade!
 Some of you that have followed my story know that I have been out of the classroom for the last 3 years taking time with my family after having my third kiddo.
 I am back in action this year, but as a long-term sub in a 4th grade classroom.
 I am thrilled because change is necessary, change is challenging, and change makes us grow!
 Before I head down, I wanted to share some of the wisdom I have gathered over the years from my AMAZING 6th graders, which I couldn’t adore more.
-As you change grade levels, placements, or tackle teaching for the first time, I wanted to share some insights…
+As you change grade levels, placements, or tackle teaching for the first time, I wanted to share some tips…

 Here are 10 things 6th graders want you to know…